-The Queensland Government has released this discussion paper to understand the views of the community about the collection, reporting and use of healthcare quality and patient safety information in Queensland.
+The Queensland Government released a discussion paper to understand the views of the community about the collection, reporting and use of healthcare quality and patient safety information in Queensland.

-We want to hear from patients, clinicians, health organisations, the media and others about the possible ways that healthcare quality and patient safety reporting may be expanded in Queensland.
+We wanted to hear from patients, clinicians, health organisations, the media and others about the possible ways that healthcare quality and patient safety reporting may be expanded in Queensland.